EcoComplex/SouthFWReview/manuscript.md

 Weddell Sea           490         16041       0.07              2.19              2.62          0.51           @Jacob2011
 ----------------------------------------------------------------------------------------------------------------------------------------------

-Table 1.
-Complexity and structure of the marine food webs considered in the present review. mean TL: mean trophic level.
+Table: Complexity and structure of the marine food webs considered in the present review. mean TL: mean trophic level.

 \normalsize